naathyn/Ampersand/README.md

 The Populate Script
 ===================

-Likewise, `. populate` is similar to `. setup`, although is meant to be used once you have your database set up.
+`. populate` is similar to `. setup`, although is meant to be used once you have your database set up.
 This script will:

 * Reset the database
 * Populate the database with sample data as defined in `lib/tasks/populate.rake`